 Watering succulents is one of the trickiest parts of growing them.

-With the help of these tips and tricks, you’ll be able to figure out the perfect watering schedule for your own plants.
+With the help of the tips and techniques in this post, you’ll not only learn how to water succulents, but also determine the perfect watering schedule for your plants.

 Mistake #1 – Using a pot without a drainage hole